Jason Welch: High school

-Jason Welch attended Las Lomas High School from 2004 to 2008.
+Welch attended Las Lomas High School from 2004 to 2008.
 While at Las Lomas, he lettered in varsity soccer, football, and wrestling.
-On his way to winning 3 state championships, Welch recorded 119 consecutive victories and ended his high school career with a 194-7 win-loss record.
+On his way to winning three state championships, Welch recorded 119 consecutive victories and ended his high school career with a 194-7 win-loss record.
 He was named the Junior Hodge Trophy winner for 2008.
 According to Intermatwrestle.com, Welch was the top ranked high school wrestler when he signed to Northwestern University.